michibo/amplitrop/README.md

 ``cd amplitrop && git submodule update --init --recursive``

-To compile the code run
+To compile the code, run

 ``make``

 Usage
 --

-To evaluate the massive phi^3 theory 3-point function in D=3 at 10 loops run
+To evaluate the massive phi^3 theory 3-point function in D=3 at 10 loops, run

 ``./amplitrop -k3 -D3 -n3 -L10 -N1000000``

 The parameter -k sets the k in phi^k, -D sets the dimension, -n sets the multiplicity, -L sets the loop number, and -N fixes the number of sample points to evaluate.

-Analogously, to evaluate the primitive contribution to the phi^4 theory beta function at 10 loops run
+Analogously, to evaluate the primitive contribution to the phi^4 theory beta function at 10 loops, run

 ``./amplitrop -k4 -D4 -n4 --prim -L10 -N1000000``